Corita Kent: Legacy

 Kent had solo exhibitions at the National Museum of Women in the Arts and her work is in several art museums, including the Whitney Museum of American Art, the Museum of Fine Arts, Boston and The Metropolitan Museum of Art.
 An archive is dedicated to her at the Immaculate Heart Community Headquarters in Hollywood, CA. Some of Sister Corita's papers and early artwork are in Schlesinger Library, in the Radcliffe Institute, Harvard University.
 Recent solo exhibitions of Kent's work include Someday is Now: The Art of Corita Kent at the Tang Museum at Skidmore College and There Will Be New Rules Next Week at Dundee Contemporary Arts.

-The Corita Art Center, a gallery and archive dedicated to preserving and promoting the work and spirit of Corita Kent, was originally founded as the Corita Prints in 1969 in North Hollywood.
-It changed its name when it moved to the Immaculate Heart property in 1997 and is located within the offices of the Immaculate Heart Community Headquarters in Hollywood, CA.
+The Corita Art Center (CAC), a gallery and archive dedicated to preserving and promoting the work and spirit of Corita Kent, was originally founded as the Corita Prints in 1969 in North Hollywood.
+It changed its name when it moved to the Immaculate Heart property in 1997 and is located within the offices of the Immaculate Heart Community Headquarters in Hollywood, CA. In September, 2024, the CAC announced that it would move to a new location in the Arts District of Los Angeles in 2025.
+The Corita Art Center opened in the Los Angeles Arts District on March 8, 2025.

 Corita Kent received the American Institute of Graphic Arts Medal in 2016.

+Kent was one of the nuns featured in Rebel Hearts, a 2021 American documentary directed, produced, and edited by Pedro Kos.
+It had its world premiere at the 2021 Sundance Film Festival on January 29, 2021.
+It received a limited release on June 25, 2021, before digital streaming on Discovery+ starting June 27, 2021.

+In 2023 the Catticus Corporation was granted $700,000 by the National Endowment for the Humanities to produce a documentary, titled "You Should Never Blink", about the rebellious life of the “pop art nun” Corita Kent.